dinanjana/ledger-api/README.md

 | | |integration-test - API integration tests

 ## Assumptions
-* Start date and end date are on property time zone
+* Start date and end date are on property time zone.
+* Dates should be within the range of 2000-01-01 to 2099-12-31 to prevent stack overflow.
+* Weekly rent should be a positive number within 0 and 999999999.

 ## Test coverage